Fun at the Farm: Apples, Pumpkins, Corn Mazes and Hayrides

 9 Vollmer FarmBunnSee on map

 On fall weekends, Vollmer Farm’s Back Forty Playground opens and the fun really begins.
-A Great Pumpkin Jump trampoline, an 80-foot underground slide, duck races, hayrides and kids’ zip line are just a few activities the family can enjoy, in addition to pumpkin picking.
+A Great Pumpkin Jump trampoline, a 100-foot underground slide, hayrides and a kids' zip line are just a few activities the family can enjoy, in addition to pumpkin picking.

 10 Rural Hill's Amazing Maize Maze